gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 Next, tap the back button to get back to the _Content & Privacy Restrictions_ screen, and then drill down into the second section, labled **Content Restrictions**:

-{% image src="lockdown-iphone/content-restrictions.png" caption="Go back one screen, then choose <b>Content Restrictions</b>" alt="locking down an iphone: Content Restrictions, where many of the most important settings live" /%}
+{% image src="lockdown-iphone/content-restrictions.png" caption="Go back one screen, then choose <b>Content Restrictions</b>" alt="locking down an iPhone: Content Restrictions, where many of the most important settings live" /%}

 Which brings you to this screen:

-{% image src="lockdown-iphone/content-restrictions-settings.png" alt="locking down an iphone: Screen Time > Content & Privacy Restrictions > Content Restrictions" /%}
+{% image src="lockdown-iphone/content-restrictions-settings.png" alt="locking down an iPhone: Screen Time > Content & Privacy Restrictions > Content Restrictions" /%}

 There's a lot to take in on this screen.
 Loads of different settings.
 Go through _each setting_ one by one, _turning it to the **safest (or most disabled) option,**_ unless you